pysnippet/fastapi-oauth2/docs/references/tutorials.md

 ## User authentication

-For the basic authentication, you must already have generated the client ID and secret to configure your `OAuth2Middleware` with at least one client configuration.
+By following the [integration](/integration/integration) docs, for the basic authentication, you must already have generated the client ID and secret to configure your `OAuth2Middleware` with at least one client configuration.

 1. Go to the developer console or settings of your OAuth2 identity provider and generate new client credentials.
 2. Provide the [client configuration](/integration/configuration#oauth2client) with the obtained client ID and secret